Book critique editing: format and content problems to fix Dec 01, 2012

 What comprises a great book critique?
 A book critique, in essence, is the analysis and evaluation of an author's main argument or objective.
 When reading a book critique, the reader expects a deeper analysis of primary points expressed by the author as oppose to a general summary of the book and a yay or nay on whether or not to purchase it.
 Oftentimes, but not always, the audience of a book critique is somewhat grounded in the subject matter being discussed and have likely read the book or similar books to it beforehand and are familiar with the author's approach and main objective.
 Therefore attention to these special circumstances, and addressing the unique interest of the reader, plays a major role in delivering a profound and well-crafted critique.

-When following a basic outline for writing a book critique
+When following a basic outline for Book Review

 you'll find that the main body of the text includes; evaluating the author's main argument, commenting on his methodology and approach, placing him alongside other authors, and examining his position and that of his work in the field or genre.
 So in editing your critique, an easy place to start is to simply evaluate how well you address the above mentioned concerns.